forrestguice/SuntimesWidget/CONTRIBUTING.md

 ##Submit a Bug Report or Feature Request
 <a name="bugReport" />
 Use the issue tracker to submit a bug report or a feature request.

 Issues will be tagged **bug**, **feature**, or **enhancement** as they are recognized, and later added to specific **milestones** as they are fixed.

+When submitting a bug **please be detailed and specific**.
+What did you expect the app to do, what did you actually observe?
+Bugs that can't be reproduced won't get fixed.
+If reporting inaccurate times include the lat/lon, timezone, and the date.
+Other useful information includes Android OS version and your specific device model.

 Note: in this context "enhancements" are easy additions/modifications that will bump the minor or patch version, while "features" are larger changes that will bump the major version number.